sibabalwemosia24/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c- writes a c program using puts
-5-printf.c- writes a c rogram using printf 6-size.c-program that prints the size of various types on the computer it is compiled and run on 100-intel- generates the assembly code of a Ccode and save it in an out file
+5-printf.c- writes a c rogram using printf 6-size.c-program that prints the size of various types on the computer it is compiled and run on 100-intel- generates the assembly code of a Ccode and save it in an out file 101-quote.c- prints a quoute without using printf and puts